Thread and Data Mapping in Software Transactional Memory: An Overview: Thread and Data Mapping in STM

-During a commit, the committing transaction, for instance, transaction $i$, updates its conflict intensity with all other threads (transactions), i.e, the PCI must be computed for all other running threads and updated in the matrix.
+During a commit, the committing transaction, for instance, transaction $i$, updates its conflict intensity with all other threads (transactions), that is, the PCI must be computed for all other running threads and updated in the matrix.
 The PCI used during the commit phase is: $C_{ij} \leftarrow C_{ij} \times 0.9$.
 On the other hand, when a transaction aborts, the PCI against the conflicting transaction is updated in the matrix, using the formula $C_{ij} \leftarrow C_{ij} \times 0.9 + (1 - 0.9)$.
 Periodically, a daemon thread applies a graph partition algorithm in the matrix to choose the pair of threads that should be migrated.
-It is worth noting that the algorithm to calculate the migration policy was designed to work on dual-processors systems only.
+It should be noted that the algorithm to calculate the migration policy was designed to work on dual-processor systems only.

 Both mechanisms, concurrency control and affinity-aware thread migration, were implemented inside the \texttt{TinySTM}~\cite{TinySTM2} library.
 Threads were pinned to cores using the \mbox{\texttt{pthread\_setaffinity\_np}} function.
-For the experiments, authors used the \texttt{STAMP}~\cite{STAMP} benchmarks.
-Also, the proposed mechanism was compared against the transactional schedulers ATS~\cite{Yoo:2008} and Shrink~\cite{Shrink}.
+For the experiments, the authors used the \texttt{STAMP}~\cite{STAMP} benchmarks.
+In addition, the proposed mechanism was compared with the transactional schedulers ATS~\cite{Yoo:2008} and Shrink~\cite{Shrink}.
 In \texttt{STAMP}, the affinity-aware thread migration does not improve performance.
-According to the author, \texttt{STAMP} does not present any specific thread correlation.
-However, to demonstrate the efficiency of the proposed technique, the authors created a synthetic dual Red-Black tree application, where it was possible to control the thread correlation, being possible to improve the performance with the proposed thread migration mechanism.
+According to the authors, \texttt{STAMP} does not present any specific thread correlation.
+However, to demonstrate the efficiency of the proposed technique, the authors created a synthetic dual Red-Black tree application, where it was possible to control the thread correlation, thus making it possible to improve the performance with the proposed thread migration mechanism.